sanjib/Is-Headphone-Plugged-In/README.md

 # Is-Headphone-Plugged-In
-Provides code that simply detects if user has plugged-in or pulled-out their headphone.
+This app runs Swift code that detects if user has plugged-in or pulled-out their headphones from an iOS device.

-Requires a device to be connected for testing.
+Requires an iOS device and headphones for testing.
+Will not run on iOS simulator.

 Platform: iOS 8.x
 Language: Swift